CaseyCarter/scope_guard/Notes.md

      >
      > *Throws:* Any exception thrown by the initialization of `exit_function`.

 * The `scope_success` perfect-forwarding constructor template need not complicate its Effects element as do the other constructor templates, since it never calls `f` and does not care if the initialization throws an exception.
 I recommend replacing the paragraph with:
   > 11 *Effects:* Initializes `exit_function` with `std::forward<EFP>(f)`. [ *Note:* If copying fails, `f` is not called. — *end note* ]

 * [scope.scope_guard]/18 - the *Remarks* element for `~scope_success` - is unnecessary.
 Presumably this paragraph is a hold-over from an early revision of the paper that did not adjust [res.on.exception.handling] to allow a standard library class to have a throwing destructor.

-* The specification of the `scope_guard` class templates is unnecessarily complicated by allowing `EF` to be a function or function object reference.
-It would be simplified by requiring `EF` to always be an *Lvalue-Callable* (N4640 [func.wrap.func]/2) and `Destructible` object type, and wrapping references in std::reference_wrapper if desired.
+* The specification of the `scope_guard` class templates is unnecessarily complicated by allowing `EF` to be a function reference or function object reference.
+It would be simplified by requiring `EF` to always be an *Lvalue-Callable* (N4640 [func.wrap.func]/2) and `Destructible` object type.
+Users can wrap references in std::reference_wrapper if desired.
+Does the current behavior support a specific use case?